-The UE includes in the SCG Failure Information message the measurement results available according to current measurement configuration of both the MN and the SN.
-The MN handles the SCG Failure Information message and may decide to keep, change, or release the SN/SCG.
+The UE includes in the SCGFailureInformation message the measurement results available according to current measurement configuration of both the MN and the SN.
+The MN handles the SCGFailureInformation message and may decide to keep, change, or release the SN/SCG.
 In all the cases, the measurement results according to the SN configuration and the SCG failure type may be forwarded to the old SN and/or to the new SN.